yboufenneche/SA-6TiSCH/README.md

 The reaction mechanism is implemented inside the file "SimEngine/Mote/sf.py"

+## Choosing selfish nodes

+The strategy of choosing which nodes to be configured as selfish ones is implemented inside the files "SimEngine/SimEngine.py" and "SimEngine/rpl.py".

 ## Results

 The "custom_plots" folder hosts the results files as well as Python files used to generate our plots and boxes.